 Other regulatory signs are posted on campus and can be enforced under the provision of NC traffic laws by any local or state law enforcement official.

-No reckless driving of any type will be tolerated on campus.
+Reckless driving of any type will NOT be tolerated on campus.

-RCC assumes no responsibility for damage to any vehicle while parked, towed, stored, or operated on the campus, or for the contents of vehicles on campus.
+RCC assumes no responsibility for damage to any vehicle while parked, towed, stored, or operated on the campus, or for the contents in vehicles on campus.

 The following colors are used to designate parking: